schadha17/Computer-Systems-Security/Assignment1/README.md

   - facebook-firstnames.txt

-## Part A-  Basic Password Cracking
+## Part A-  BASIC PASSWORD CRACKING

 Check the files folder inside this directory.
 It should contain,